HITS-MCM/MD-IFP/README.md

 ![HSP90](/images/IFP_validation.png)

-*Validation of PL IFP on 40 PDB structures .Interactions are considered false positives (FP) if no other method (FLIP, PLIP, LPC, MOE) was able to find them and false negative (FN) if all four (three for water bridges and halogen bonds) found the missing interaction.
-Interactions are considered true positives (TP) if at least one method (FLIP, PLIP, LPC, MOE) was able to find it*
+*Validation of PL IFP on 40 PDB structures: false positives (FP) if no other method (FLIP, PLIP, LPC, MOE) was able to find them false negative (FN) if all four (three for water bridges and halogen bonds) found the missing interaction. true positives (TP) if at least one method (FLIP, PLIP, LPC, MOE) was able to find it*